MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/powerplat-admin-reference.md

 The Common Data Service solution for [!INCLUDE[prodshort](../developer/includes/prodshort.md)] virtual entities must be installed from Microsoft AppSource virtual entity solution.
 For more information, see [[!INCLUDE[prodshort](../developer/includes/prodshort.md)] virtual entity](https://appsource.microsoft.com/en-us/product/dynamics-365/microsoftdynsmb.businesscentral_virtualentity).

-The following solutions are installed in Common Data Service.
+The following solutions are installed in Common Data Service once the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] virtual entities is installed.

 - **Dynamics365Company** - This adds the **cdm_company** entity, which is referenced by all [!INCLUDE[prodshort](../developer/includes/prodshort.md)] virtual entities.
 All communication to [!INCLUDE[prodshort](../developer/includes/prodshort.md)] requires the company id in the request.